voylento/learn-docker/README.md

-# learn-docker
+# Learn Docker
-Notes and exercises from the boot-dev Learn Docker course
+This readme contains the notes I took while going through the [Boot.dev](https://www.boot.dev) course [Learn Docker](https://www.boot.dev/courses/learn-docker).
+The notes do not capture all of the course materia and are intended for my own review.

 ## Getting Started
 ```